Skip to main content

 payload_text_field = "text"

-loong webhook-send --text "deployment finished"
+loong channels send webhook --text "deployment finished"

-loong webhook-send --target "https://example.test/override" --text "one-off delivery"
+loong channels send webhook --target "https://example.test/override" --text "one-off delivery"

 Email example: